Skip to Content

 What Now?

-IT executives must quickly begin investing in the technologies and systems that will educate their staff for the new standards sure to be widespread within ten years.
-Test and evaluate the innovative technologies so procurement experts may become familiar with them and how they will fit into an organization.
-Create an internal culture that encourages testing and adopting innovation.
-Today’s technology implementation that is well-thought out, deliberate, and sensible can lead to a streamlined procurement process by 2030.
+IT executives must first begin investing in technologies and systems that will prepare their staff for the new standards likely to be widespread within ten years.
+Next, they should test and evaluate these innovative technologies.
+This will help procurement experts become familiar with them and understand how they fit into the organization.
+Additionally, they should foster an internal culture that encourages experimentation and adoption of innovation.
+Ultimately, a technology implementation that is well-planned, deliberate, and sensible today can lead to a streamlined procurement process by 2030.

 Next in the ‘Bold Procurement Predictions for 2030’ Insights series: Cognitive Computing